 Recommended Actions:

-- Require all child care license-exemptions to be verified by and recorded with the Kentucky Division of Regulated Child Care through a formal application process.
+- Require all child care license exemptions to be verified by and recorded with the Kentucky Division of Regulated Child Care through a formal application process.

 - Update Kentucky’s current public child care search tool to align with “best practices,” which include integrating both licensed and license-exempt programs into such tools.